After writing a post on 7 signs you’re not compatible with your partner, a few of my readers asked how to be more compatible with your partner.

 They may mean well but not all advice will work out for you; learn to sift information before applying.

-If you want to know if you’re compatible with your current partner, get a free love compatibility reading to put you in the right direction.
+If you want to know if you’re compatible with your current partner, use this love compatibility checklist to find out if you’re the perfect match for each other.

 Receiving advice from the wrong people could destroy your relationship as quickly as it was built.